Karmarkar's algorithm

 using FFT-based multiplication (see Big O notation).

 Karmarkar's algorithm falls within the class of interior-point methods: the current guess for the solution does not follow the boundary of the feasible set as in the simplex method, but moves through the interior of the feasible region, improving the approximation of the optimal solution by a definite fraction with every iteration and converging to an optimal solution with rational data.

 The algorithm

 Consider a linear programming problem in matrix form:

 Karmarkar's algorithm determines the next feasible direction toward optimality and scales back by a factor 0 < γ ≤ 1.
 It is described in a number of sources.
 Karmarkar also has extended the method to solve problems with integer constraints and non-convex problems.

 Since the actual algorithm is rather complicated, researchers looked for a more intuitive version of it, and in 1985 developed affine scaling, a version of Karmarkar's algorithm that uses affine transformations where Karmarkar used projective ones, only to realize four years later that they had rediscovered an algorithm published by Soviet mathematician I. I. Dikin in 1967.
 The affine-scaling method can be described succinctly as follows.
-The affine-scaling algorithm, while applicable to small scale problems, is not a polynomial time algorithm.
+While applicable to small scale problems, it is not a polynomial time algorithm.